 Next, we’ll summarize some parameters that may affect the salary you are offered for a digital marketing job or the factors that may influence the wage you are prepared to offer.

-Inevitably, businesses and digital agencies based in London and the southeast pay higher salaries than those elsewhere and further north, where average pay rates are lower across the board, as are housing prices and living costs.
+Inevitably, businesses and digital agencies and the southeast pay higher salaries than those elsewhere and further north, where average pay rates are lower across the board, as are housing prices and living costs.
 Recruiters pay more in high-cost locations simply to keep pace and ensure the rates they are offering are viable and will attract good-quality candidates to their vacancies.

 Experience can be considered more desirable than qualifications alone unless you are applying for or recruiting for a junior role designed for candidates yet to work in a digital marketing environment.
 In other jobs, from mid-level and upward, the experience you have, the nature and reputation of the businesses you have worked for, and your knowledge of the sector a company operates within can all be beneficial.